Premium translated audio

 Start with normal playback

 Find the show, follow it, and use the free player for queueing, speed, sleep timer, OPML, limited downloads, limited video, and limited transcript creation.
-Translation should never replace the basic listening path.
+Translation supports the listening path rather than replacing it.

 Check episode eligibility

-Translated audio depends on the episode, source audio, transcript support, processing status, language availability, and Premium entitlement.
-The page should make that boundary visible before it asks for a download.
+Translated audio depends on reachable source audio, usable transcript text, processing status, language availability, and Premium entitlement.
+That boundary matters because translated audio is not available for every episode.

 Use translation with context